 Waterloo, Ont.-based Research in Motion just can't catch a break.

-On Sept.
-15, Brand Finance Ltd. pegged the company’s brand value at $3.3 billion, down 24 per cent from January’s $4.36 billion.
+Earlier this morning, Brand Finance Ltd. pegged The company's brand value at $3.3 billion, down 24 per cent from January's $4.36 billion.
 (Brand Finance is a London-based worldwide firm that specializes in the evaluation of intangible assets.)

 The new, QNX-based operating system has to come soon, and RIM can't afford it not to be a compellingly different user experience.
 The new BlackBerrys have to be revolutionary, like the earliest RIM products that changed the face of the mobile enterprise (hell, it practically *created* the mobile enterprise).
 RIM has to woo developers from iOS and Android, a tall order.

 The company's share value makes it queasily close to an easy takeover target, and it would a shame to see a young, iconic brand like RIM's relegated to a second thought in some international tech giant's portfolio.